yasaidaisuki/ParametricModelling/README.md

 A structure like this keeps Maya registration code separate from geometry-generation logic.
 The plug-in entry point handles node registration, while the node source focuses on attributes and `compute()`.
 [5][1]

-## Build
+## Build & Install

-The exact build steps depend on your Maya version, platform, and compiler toolchain, but the common setup is the same: point your project at the Maya SDK headers and libraries, compile a shared library, and produce the platform-specific Maya plug-in binary.
-Autodesk’s `loadPlugin` documentation notes the expected binary extensions: `.mll` on Windows, `.so` on Linux, and `.bundle` on macOS.
+The detailed, version-specific guide — prerequisites, a Windows CMake build, three load options, and troubleshooting — lives in **[docs/USAGE.md](docs/USAGE.md)**.
+The general shape of any Maya plug-in build is: point your project at the Maya SDK headers and libraries, compile a shared library, and produce the platform-specific Maya plug-in binary.
+Autodesk’s `loadPlugin` documentation notes the expected binary extensions:
+`.mll` on Windows, `.so` on Linux, and `.bundle` on macOS.
 [12]

 ### General build steps